 Due to these innovations in energy efficiency, wattage is no longer a huge factor in determining the amount of light that is provided by a bulb.

-1) The Lights are Brighter
+The LED Lights are Brighter

 Lumens are the measurement of visible light in which a light bulb produces.
 Bulb manufacturers like to focus on the effect that lumens have on the level of brightness that people see.